silver2row/sabertooth/README.md

 ...

+I just added some funny bunch of .html software to call it in the Flask application while making the motors still move.
+I found this .html software on w3schools.com.
+I have been searching for more info. on where I found this idea but it is not showing up again.
+The left side of the web page, the navigation section, is useless right now.
+It does absolutely nothing.

+...

 Close this file by first saving it.
 Use this command to turn your file into an executable: sudo chmod 755 yourfile.sh

 ...